akamai/terraform-provider-akamai/docs/resources/appsec_activations.md

 The following options can be used to determine the information returned, and how that returned information is formatted:

-- `status` Status of the operation.
+- `status`.
+Status of the operation.
 Valid values are:
   *	**ACTIVATED**
   *	**DEACTIVATED**
   *	**FAILED**